particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Tachyon datasheet 2025-03-06

+A preliminary [Tachyon datasheet](/reference/datasheets/tachyon/tachyon-datasheet/) is now available.
+Carrier information for Tachyon is now included in the [carrier list](/reference/cellular/cellular-carriers/).

 ### Thread and interrupt safety 2025-03-03

 New page with tips for [thread and interrupt safety](/firmware/best-practices/thread-interrupt-safety/).